nucleome/docs/source/components.rst

 Manage tracks
 -------------

-Clicking the configuration button (|gb-config|) on the toolbar of the genome browser panel, you will see the configuration interface.
+Clicking the ``configuration button`` (|gb-config|) on the toolbar of the genome browser panel, you will see the configuration interface.
-You can also click the configuration button (|panel-config|) on the top-right of the panel to enter the configuration mode.
+You can also click the ``panel-configuration button`` (|panel-config|) on the top-right of the panel to enter the configuration interface.
-In the configuration mode, you will see the interface is separated into three parts: 1) data service module on the top; 2) currently loaded track shown on the left; 3) available tracks from data service on the right.
+In the configuration interface, you will see the web page is separated into three parts: 1) data service module on the top; 2) currently loaded tracks shown on the left; 3) available tracks from data service on the right.

 In the data service module, you can add data service to the existing list of genomic data services.

-In the currently loaded track module, you can quickly remove tracks, see more information of one track, or send one track to be superimposed on the 3D structure (see 3D structure module).
+In the currently loaded track module, you can quickly re-order tracks by dragging a track, view meta-information for a track, and super-impose a track on a 3D structure (see the 3D structure web component below).
-You can also re-order a track by dragging it up or down.

-In the available tracks module, you can select datasheet and add tracks to the genome browser.
+In the available tracks module, you can select a datasheet and add tracks to the list of loaded tracks.
-There is a search tool, in which you can search a track by name.
+You can filter tracks by clicking the ``search button`` and type in the keywords.
-Similarly, clicking the ``read more`` button, you will be directed to a new website showing extra information about this track (for 4DN data, this leads to the meta-information website on the DCIC data portal).
+Clicking the ``read-more button``, you will be directed to a new website showing extra information about this track (for 4DN data, this leads to the meta-information website on the DCIC data portal).

 .. figure:: img/figures_chapter_3/ch3_gbrowser_config.png
     :align: center